 Hands up who can profess to actually know anything about their car, other than how to drive it?

-This was pretty much me, until I moved to the desert.
-If you are living in extreme climates such as the desert in the Middle East, it’s essential to understand not only how the heat can impact on your vehicle, but also the first steps to take when things go wrong!
+This was pretty much me until I moved to the desert.
+If you are living in extreme climates such as the desert in the Middle East, or deep in the US Southwest it’s essential to understand not only how the heat can impact your vehicle, but also the first steps to take when things go wrong!

-This is not a 4WD “how to” or off-roading guide, but a simple survival guide for your everyday driver who may find themselves confronting difficult conditions in a foreign place.
+This is not a four-wheel drive “how to” or off-roading guide, but a simple survival guide for your everyday driver who may find themselves on a desert road trip and confronting difficult conditions in a foreign place.
+Dealing with dust storms, extreme heat and engine failure are just a few examples of what desert driving can throw at the inexperienced driver.

 What happens to your car in extreme heat?